Timeless Style Interior Design: - Foundations for Lasting Appeal

 -

-Swap small accents, rotate art, or update textiles if you want a new feel.
-Rearrange furniture or declutter surfaces.
-As long as your foundation stays classic, subtle tweaks keep things feeling current and personal.
+Just swap small accents, rotate art, or update textiles for a different feel.
+Rearrange some furniture or declutter surfaces.
+As long as the foundation stays classic, you can make minor adjustments to keep things current.